-Five of Scotland’s universities are ranked in the Times Higher Education Top 200 and according to the Office of National Statistics, Scotland is the most highly educated country in Europe.
+Four of Scotland’s universities are ranked in the Times Higher Education Top 200 and according to the Office of National Statistics, we are the most highly educated country in Europe.

 A Scottish education provides great prospects for employment.
 Employers highly value graduates from Scottish universities, with nine out of ten graduates finding employment or further study within six months of graduation.
 This is down to many of the education institutions working in partnership with employers, to fully prepare students for the transition into the work place.

 A major reason to study in Scotland is to be part of world-renowned research.
 Researchers in Scottish universities are responsible for many world-changing innovations, such as the MRI scanner and keyhole surgery.
-The high standard of Scottish education is reflected in the fact 99.9% of Scottish researchers are working in disciplines where world leading research is taking place.
+The high standard of Scottish education is reflected in the fact that 86% of Scottish research has been judged to be of outstanding impact.

 With some of the most highly-rated scientific institutions in the world, studying in Scotland gives students access to world-class facilities and multiple centres of excellence.

 It doesn’t matter if you’re on a rural campus, or on a campus in the heart of one of our cities, Scottish universities offer wide, open green spaces.
 This means you will have access to plenty of outdoor areas for study, sports, relaxation – or to simply just enjoy nature.

 Scotland has some of the major European cities right at its doorstep.
 London is less than an hour’s flight away and Paris is less than two.
 With regular flights and airports throughout the country, Scotland provides an ideal platform to experience the best sights Europe has to offer.